Special Issue: Prepare for Altseason :-)

 Most died long ago.

-To make this comparison a little more fair, let’s start from November 2015, the end of the first great altcoin bear market.
+To make this comparison a little fairer, let’s start from November 2015, the end of the first great altcoin bear market.
 Surely, any altcoin that survived that bear market should dominate the next bull run, right?

 Not really.
 Here are the top 30 that survived that first altcoin bear market: